melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 - Details on using AND and OR to filter on multiple conditions
 - Details on using NOT in filters

-Scenario:
-You are a security professional at a large organization.
-Part of your job is to investigate security issues to help keep the system secure.
-You recently discovered some potential security issues that involve login attempts and employee machines.
-Your task is to examine the organization’s data in their employees and log_in_attempts tables.
-You’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.

 ### Project description

-Describe what you accomplish through SQL.
-In the Project description section, give a general overview of the scenario and what you accomplish through SQL.
-Write two to four sentences.
+In this activity I acted as a security professional at a large organization.
+Part of my job was to investigate security issues to help keep the system secure.
+In this scenario I recently discovered some potential security issues that involved login attempts and employee machines.
+My task was to examine the organization’s data in their employees and log_in_attempts tables.
+I used SQL filters to retrieve records from different datasets and investigate the potential security issues.
+The steps I took to complete this task can be seen below.

 ### Retrieve after hours failed login attempts
 I recently discovered a potential security incident that occurred after business hours.